 AFTA’s vision, in the Washington D.C. region and beyond, is to model and promote how very important dignity and compassion are in the care of older adults, and that arts intervention strategies provide accessible and uplifting ways to cope with changing abilities as we age.

-As the region’s leading arts service organization delivering life-enhancing and innovative experiences to older people — in day care centers, nursing homes, assisted living and community centers — AFTA’s customized arts engagements are led by trained artists and designed to minimize the effects of ranges of physical and cognitive challenges.
+As the region’s leading arts service organization delivering life-enhancing and innovative experiences to older people — in adult care centers, community centers, senior centers, and assisted living and senior housing communities — AFTA’s customized arts engagements are led by trained artists and designed to minimize the effects of ranges of physical and cognitive challenges.

-Immersion in visual, musical, performing, literary, and intergenerational arts programs sparks the memory, lifts the spirit and creates social bonds, all so vital to older adults, especially those who are feeling more isolated and lonely because they are developing physical and cognitive impairments.
+Immersion in visual, musical, performing, literary, and intergenerational arts programs sparks the memory, lifts the spirit and creates social bonds, all so vital to older adults, especially those who are feeling more isolated and lonely because they are developing health impairments.

 You can read and see more about us in What We Saw Today, a viewbook of artwork, images and writing from AFTA programs.